Canon G7 X Mark II vs Nikon D3400

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (8 vs 5 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Comes with a build-in lens, while the D3400 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the D3400 requires a separate lens.

 - More compact: Is smaller (106x61mm vs 124x98mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the D3400).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the D3400).

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.